 1. Underestimating the importance of an offshore development partner

 It’s easy to research offshore development and be confident you can do it all on your own.
-After all, it’s just hiring a few cheap developers and renting an office space – right?
+However, that is easier said than done.
 It’s like selling your house: you could sell it yourself, but an experienced real estate agent will get a better price, more quickly, and with considerably less hassle.

 When taking your software development offshore, it’s crucial to work with an offshoring partner; the guys who know the industry, know the culture, and have seen it all before.

 Two reasons.
 One, because you’re only one person and there’s only so much that you can do.
 Juggling the recruitment process, setting up an office, and all the extra administrative duties is a lot of work.

 The other is that extending a company into another country and building a remote team, with a totally different social and work culture, takes expertise.
 Our founder Emilien worked in India for years before truly understanding how to bridge Western and Eastern work forces.